grumpa/work_evid/README.md

 * maintain evidence of work done for customers
 * display evidence with some filtering (year/month/customer) and two styles: timeline and by the customers.

+Application use I18n and is tranlatable.
+Views and templates use i18n posibilities of Django.

 Current status
 --------------